 Where Sig-STA( ) indicates a digital signature using the STA's private key, analog to the STA's trusted public key.
 The form of signature depends on the type of public key used by the STA (RFC 3447 for RSA; FIPS 184-4 for DSA; and, ISO/IEC 14888-3 for ECDSA).
 The data to be signed is first hashed and the hash algorithm used with the appropriate digital signature algorithm shall be specific to the negotiated AKM.
 [14/0824r2]

-The Association Request frame shall be secured with KEK using the AEAD algorithm as defined in 11.11.2.5 (AEAD cipher mode for FILS).
+The (Re)Association Request frame shall be secured with KEK using the AEAD algorithm as defined in 11.11.2.5 (AEAD cipher mode for FILS).
 The AEAD algorithm takes AAD that is authenticated but not encrypted.
-The AAD for the Association Request is constructed by concatenating the following data together in order.
+The AAD for the (Re)Association Request is constructed by concatenating the following data together in order.

 The STA MAC